-Keeping with the jar analogy for the 2013 cap year, we know that CMS cannot know in advance what the aggregate cap is for a hospice until after the cap-year end or, for that matter, cannot know in advance whether a hospice will actually exceed its aggregate cap for the cap year.
-Accordingly, the methodology laid out in the TDL reverse engineers this process by starting with a filled jar consisting of all the green and red chips from payments made in sequence for the cap year (and in this illustration it is the 2013 cap year).
-CMS must calculate the aggregate cap and mark the jar with a line for the aggregate cap for 2013 after the jar is already filled.
+Keeping with the jar analogy for the 2014 cap year, we know that CMS cannot know in advance what the aggregate cap is for a hospice until after the cap-year end or, for that matter, cannot know in advance whether a hospice will actually exceed its aggregate cap for the cap year.
+Accordingly, the methodology laid out in the TDL reverse engineers this process by starting with a filled jar consisting of all the green and red chips from payments made in sequence for the entire 2014 cap year.
+CMS must calculate the aggregate cap and mark the jar with a line for the aggregate cap for 2014 after the jar is already filled.

 If the jar is filled in sequence, then the excess green and red chips above the aggregate cap line, would represent the gross overpayment amount.
-The excess green chips themselves represent the overpayment amount that should be assessed, while the excess red chips are credited as amounts previously sequestered.79 Similarly, to the extent there are red chips below the aggregate line (i.e., to the extent there is not a situation like HH3 from Table 3 where the services from October 2012 through March 2013 alone exceeded the cap), then they would represent that amount that has been properly sequestered during the course of the cap year.80
+The excess green chips themselves represent the overpayment amount that should be assessed, while the excess red chips are credited as amounts previously sequestered and are not part of the overpayment.73 Similarly, the green chips below the aggregate cap line represent the hospices' net reimbursement and the red chips below the aggregate line, represent that amount that has been properly sequestered during the course of the cap year.74